benc-uk/smilr/kubernetes/readme.md

 > :exclamation::speech_balloon: **Note.** At the time of writing (Mar 2018) the only regions where AKS is deployed are; westeurope, westus2, eastus, centralus, canadacentral & canadaeast

+> # TODO - !!!
+UPDATE FOR MONGO CHANGES !!!

 # Set-up & Creation of AKS

 ## Create AKS cluster